How much do households in Alaska spend on rent?

 Across metro areas, the average rent-to-income ratio was 30.8% in 2018–2022.

 In 2018–2022, the average rent-to-income ratio across metro areas was 30.8%.
-The metro areas with the highest and lowest ratios were the Mayagüez, Puerto Rico area at 56.9% (highest) and the Sheboygan, Wisconsin area, at 21.7% (lowest).
-In Alaska, the highest and lowest rent-to-income ratios were in the Anchorage area at 27.8% and the Fairbanks area at 27.2%.
+The metro areas with the highest and lowest ratios were the Mayagüez, Puerto Rico area at 56.9% (highest) and Sheboygan, Wisconsin area at 21.7% (lowest).
+In Alaska, the highest and lowest were Anchorage, AK area at 27.8% and Fairbanks, AK area at 27.2%.

-During that period, the Anchorage, Alaska area had the highest median rent at $1,375 per month and the Fairbanks, Alaska area had the highest median monthly income at $4,998 out of two Alaska metro areas.
-The Anchorage, AK area had the highest rent-to-income ratio in the state.
+During that period, Anchorage, AK area had the highest median rent at $1.38K per month and highest median monthly income at $4.94K out of the two metro areas in Alaska.
+Its rent-to-income ratio was the highest in the state.

 Renter income and rent, Alaska metro areas (2018–2022)